 - Ensure a flexible yet sturdy vouching process: Do be compliant with the circumstances, but be solid with the accounting details during your vouching process.

 - Encourage and harbor good practices: It is very likely that if employees feel appreciated for their time and work, they will think twice before lying to you when reporting business expenses.
 Integrity is contagious.

 How can Fyle help with auditing expense reports?

 As the accountant, it is your right to establish a comprehensive expense report audit to guarantee that your company is always away from trouble.
 Ensure your auditing of expense reports is based on your company's financial dynamics and business goals.
 Also, try to be flexible within possibility and make sure you are not micro-managing people or being excessively controlling.

-Fyle is a neat and easy way to track business expenses while reducing the chances of error while auditing expense reports.
-We promise to put an end to all your expense management difficulties.
-To learn more about what Fyle has to offer, contact us today.
+A modern expense management software like Fyle is a neat and easy way to track business expenses while reducing the chances of error while auditing expense reports.
+We promise to put an end to all your expense management woes.
+To learn more about what Fyle has to offer, schedule a demo today!